 There will be several in-class discussions of cases or of problem sets during the semester.
 Please note that all written assignments are shown in RED in the electronic version of the course syllabus.
 Dates when written assignments of any kind are due are noted in RED, both in the session-by-session course outline and at the top of each day's page in the syllabus.
 Classes that require additional preparation for discussion but do not have written assignments due are highlighted in BLUE, both in the session-by-session course outline and at the top of each day's page in the syllabus.
-Written assignments should all be done in groups of two or three students.
+Written assignments should all be done in groups of three or four students.
 These same groups may wish to prepare together for discussion sessions as well.

 Written assignments must be submitted electronically to the course website at the start of the class sessions in which they are due; since assignments will usually be discussed in class on the date that they are due, it will not be possible to accept late assignments unless prior arrangements have been made.
-Please note that students will only have to submit TWO of the THREE assignments.
 If students do submit more than the required minimum number of assignments, only the highest assignments will be counted towards their grades; thus the later assignments can be considered make-up assignments for an assignment missed for any reason or for an assignment where students felt they did poorly.